PimDerks/pimderks.com/src/jekyll/_posts/2016-10-26-picking-my-battles.md

 Simple is good.
 UI should not be complex and should behave as expected.
 The less code needed, the better.
 Every time someone designs a custom select-box, reinvents inputs a puppy dies or tries to add something which hacks the scroll a puppy dies.

-It's our job as front-end developer to make sure we keep things as simple as possible.
+It's our job as front-end developers to make sure we keep things as simple as possible.
 A user not being able to use your website because the "Add to cart"-button is not really a `button` but a `span` will cost you money.
 No-one has ever purchased something because the website had such fancy animations when scrolling down.
 Again - pick your battles!

 ## Final thoughts